etingof/pysnmp/docs/source/contents.rst

 to act in Agent/Manager/Proxy roles, talking SNMP v1/v2c/v3 protocol versions over IPv4/IPv6 and other network transports.

-Despite its name, SNMP is not a really simple protocol.
+Despite its name, SNMP is not really a simple protocol.
 For instance its third version introduces complex and open-ended security framework, multilingual capabilities, remote configuration and other features.
 PySNMP implementation closely follows intricate system details and features bringing most possible power and flexibility to its users.

-Current PySNMP stable version is 4.3.
-It runs with Python 2.4 through 3.5 and is recommended for new applications as well as for migration from older, now obsolete, PySNMP releases.
-All site documentation and examples are written for the 4.3 and later versions in mind.
+Current PySNMP stable version is 4.4.
+It runs with Python 2.4 through 3.6 and is recommended for new applications as well as for migration from older, now obsolete, PySNMP releases.
+All site documentation and examples are written for the 4.4 and later versions in mind.
 Older materials are still available under the obsolete section.

 Besides the libraries, a set of pure-Python